-3-Summer Module I (Houghton Online)

-Development of theory and innovative practice relevant to leadership organizational change.
-Major topics include processes within organizations; change intervention strategies in organizations to improve effectiveness; studies of such interventions; the roles of change agents; and problems of self-awareness, responsibility, and the political consequences of organizational development theory practice.
-Prerequisite: BADM 212 or permission
+3-Summer Module I (Houghton Online) Development of theory and innovative relevant to leadership practice and organizational change.
+Major topics include change processes within organizations; intervention strategies in organizations to improve effectiveness; studies of such interventions; the roles of change agents; and problems of self-awareness, responsibility, the political consequences and organizational development theory and practice.
+Prerequisite: BADM 212 permission